-By default, SpIDer Guard is loaded automatically at every Windows startup and cannot be unloaded during the current Windows session.
-If necessary, you can temporarily disable SpIDer Guard (for example, when a task consuming too much processor resources is performed in real time mode).
+By default, SpiDer Guard is loaded automatically at every Windows startup and cannot be unloaded during the current Windows session.

 Only the user with administrator rights can temporarily disable SpIDer Guard.

 By default, SpIDer Guard performs on-access scanning of files that are being created or changed on the HDD and all files that are opened on removable media.
 It scans these files in the same way as the Scanner but with "milder" options.
 Besides, SpIDer Guard constantly monitors running processes for virus-like activity and, if they are detected, blocks these processes.